primaryodors/primarydock/README.md

 Contributions are always welcome!
 Please create a branch off of stable, then submit a pull request.
 All PRs that change the C++ classes or any of the apps must pass the master unit tests (`test/unit_test_master.sh`) before merge.

-Note to developers: if you run PrimaryDock under a memory utility such as valgrind, you are likely to see a lot of errors saying that uninitialized variables are being used or that conditional jumps depend on them.
+Note to developers: if you run PrimaryDock under a memory utility such as Valgrind, you are likely to see a lot of errors saying that uninitialized variables are being used or that conditional jumps depend on them.
 Most of these are false positives.
 Many places in the code create temporary arrays of pointers and then assign those pointers addresses of objects that persist throughout the entire program execution.
 The memory tool "thinks" the objects have not been initialized even when they have.
-We recommend using the --undef-value-errors=no option with valgrind or the equivalent switch in your utility of choice.
+We recommend using the `--undef-value-errors=no` option with valgrind or the equivalent switch in your utility of choice.

-# Web Application (optional)
+# Web Application

-You may now host your own PrimaryDock web interface for viewing the contents of the JSON files in the data folder.
+You may optionally host your own PrimaryDock web interface for viewing the contents of the JSON files in the data folder.
 It is the same web application that is used for the Primary Odors website.

 ![Web app screenshot](www/assets/webapp.png?raw=true "Web App")

 To enable the web app:
 - Either set up a local web server or checkout primarydock in a folder on a web host.
-- Make sure your server has the `php`, `php-curl`, and `php-gd` packages installed.
+- Make sure your server has the `php`, `php-curl`, `php-gd`, and `openbabel` packages installed.
 - After installing `php-curl`, it's important to restart the web service e.g. `sudo apache2ctl -k restart`.
 - Then open the `www/symlink.sh` file in a text editor, make sure the destination folder is correct (by default it will show `/var/www/html/` which is usually correct for Apache2 installations), make sure you have write permissions in the